M. C. Escher: Study journeys

 In 1922, an important year of his life, Escher traveled through Italy, visiting Florence, San Gimignano, Volterra, Siena, and Ravello.
 In the same year, he traveled through Spain, visiting Madrid, Toledo, and Granada.
 He was impressed by the Italian countryside and, in Granada, by the Moorish architecture of the fourteenth-century Alhambra.
 The intricate decorative designs of the Alhambra, based on geometrical symmetries featuring interlocking repetitive patterns in the coloured tiles or sculpted into the walls and ceilings, triggered his interest in the mathematics of tessellation and became a powerful influence on his work.

 Escher returned to Italy and lived in Rome from 1923 to 1935.
 While in Italy, Escher met Jetta Umiker – a Swiss woman, like himself attracted to Italy – whom he married in 1924.
 The couple settled in Rome where their first son, Giorgio (George) Arnaldo Escher, named after his grandfather, was born.
 Escher and Jetta later had two more sons – Arthur and Jan.

 He travelled frequently, visiting (among other places) Viterbo in 1926, the Abruzzi in 1927 and 1929, Corsica in 1928 and 1933, Calabria in 1930, the Amalfi coast in 1931 and 1934, and Gargano and Sicily in 1932 and 1935.
 The townscapes and landscapes of these places feature prominently in his artworks.
 In May and June 1936, Escher travelled back to Spain, revisiting the Alhambra and spending days at a time making detailed drawings of its mosaic patterns.
 It was here that he became fascinated, to the point of obsession, with tessellation, explaining:

 The sketches he made in the Alhambra formed a major source for his work from that time on.
-He also studied the architecture of the Mezquita, the Moorish mosque of Cordoba.
+He studied the architecture of the Mezquita, the Moorish mosque of Cordoba.
 This turned out to be the last of his long study journeys; after 1937, his artworks were created in his studio rather than in the field.
 His art correspondingly changed sharply from being mainly observational, with a strong emphasis on the realistic details of things seen in nature and architecture, to being the product of his geometric analysis and his visual imagination.
 All the same, even his early work already shows his interest in the nature of space, the unusual, perspective, and multiple points of view.